biocore/gemelli/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md

 ```

 Now we can visualize the sample groupings by host subject ID and IBD with [Emperor](https://biocore.github.io/emperor/).
 From this we can see all three metric the PCoA samples clearly separate by host subject ID which in some cases (e.g. UniFrac) can overwhelm the control (blue) v.
 Crohn's disease (orange) sample groupings.
 Even in the case where the IBD grouping is not completely lost (e.g. RPCA) we can still see confounding groupings in the control (blue) groups by subject ID.
 In either case this can complicate the interpretation of these analysis.

 ![image.png](etc/subjectidsgroups.png)

 This confounding effect can also be observed in the statistics performed on pairwise $\beta$-diversity distances (e.g. PERMANOVA).
 In this case of exploring the distance matrices [q2-longitudinal](https://msystems.asm.org/content/3/6/e00219-18) has many excellent methods for accounting for repeated measure data.
 You can find the q2-longitudinal tutorial [here](https://docs.qiime2.org/2020.2/tutorials/longitudinal/).

 # Compositional Tensor Factorization (CTF) Introduction

 In order to account for the correlation from a subject to thierself we will compositional tensor factorization (CTF).
-CTF builds on the ability to account for compositionality and sparsityusing the robust center logratio transform covered in the RPCA tutorial (found [here](https://forum.qiime2.org/t/robust-aitchison-pca-beta-diversity-with-deicode)) but restructures and factors the data as a tensor.
+CTF builds on the ability to account for compositionality and sparsity using the robust center log-ratio transform covered in the RPCA tutorial (found [here](https://forum.qiime2.org/t/robust-aitchison-pca-beta-diversity-with-deicode)) but restructures and factors the data as a tensor.
 Here we will run CTF through _gemelli_ and explore/interpret the different results.

-To run CTF we only need to run once command (gemelli ctf).
+To run CTF we only need to run one command (gemelli ctf).
 The required input requirements are:

 1. table
     - The table is of type `FeatureTable[Frequency]` which is a table where the rows are features (e.g. ASVs/microbes), the columns are samples, and the entries are the number of sequences for each sample-feature pair.